SNDima/AI_Agent_Digest/README.md

 # Rename the example file
 mv .env.example .env

-# Then edit .env with your actual values
+# Then edit .env with your actual values:
+# - OpenAI API key for AI processing
+# - SerpAPI key for web search
+# - Telegram bot token and channel for delivery
 ```

 ### Database Configuration (`config/database.yaml`)